Envixious/WRO-2026-The-Monarch-of-Motion/README.md

 An **MPU6050 inertial measurement unit**, which is currently still to be confirmed, may be added to provide gyroscope and acceleration data.
 It could help detect changes in orientation, estimate turning movement, and support more stable navigation.
 However, the final use of the MPU6050 will depend on testing and whether it provides a meaningful improvement over the existing camera and LiDAR system.

-MOM uses a **dual-battery system**.
-The batteries can supply the computing system and the motor system separately.
-This reduces the possibility that electrical noise or sudden current demand from the drive motor and steering servo will interrupt or restart the Orange Pi 5.
-The final electrical design will include suitable voltage regulators, shared grounding, switches, fuses, and battery monitoring.
+MOM uses a **Single-battery system**.
+The battery that is used Black Cell 1500 mAH 60 C high Drain LiPO 11 V. According to the theory, the battery can supply the computing system and the motor system separately, although the robot needs to separated regulated branches for the computing system and the motor/servo system.
+Thius arrangement also reduce the risk of electrical noise or sudden demand from the drive motor and steering servo will cause voltage drops, interfere with the sensors, or restart the Orange Pi 5.
+This design also keep the size of the robot light, make the wiring less complicated, giving more space, and minimal the possibility of potential electrical failure.

 ## Main Strengths